Asymptotics of lowlying Dirichlet eigenvalues of Witten Laplacians on domains in pinned path groups: Introduction

-In Section 3, we construct local coordinate system of $S_a$ and change of variable formula by using estimates in rough path analysis.
-This also provides a local coordinate system of $\Pea$ via a isomorphism which is given in Section 2.3.
+In Section 3, we construct local coordinate system on $S_a$ and prove a change of variable formula by using estimates in rough path analysis.
+This also provides a local coordinate system on $\Peaomega$ via a isomorphism which is given in Section 2.3.

 In Section 4, we introduce cut-off functions in the topology of rough path and approximate eigenfunctions of $-\la^{-1}L_{\la,\D}$ by using the local coordinate given in Section 3.

 In Section 2.5, we give a lower bound of $\E_{\la,\D}(f,f)$.
 The inequality contains integral of certain exponential functional.
 We need to show the integral remains finite under the limit $\la\to\infty$.
 In Section 5, we prove such an estimate.